manellenr/NaturalLanguageProcessing/README.md

 4. **Conclude on the methodology**: Evaluate the effectiveness of the LDA model and propose ways to improve the analysis.

-5. **Conclude on the best methodology**: Identify the best methodology for topic modeling and propose ways to improve the analysis.

 ## LDA Output Example

 After applying the LDA algorithm to the dataset, we obtained the following result for the **Top-20 Most Relevant Terms**: